splunk-terraform/terraform-provider-signalfx/README.md

 To make a new release:

+1. Decide on the next version, use [semantic versioning](https://semver.org/)
 1. Edit `CHANGELOG.md` and make sure all the goodies are in it!
 1. `git commit`
 1. `git tag v<VERSION>`